Josh Jackson Is a Great Fit for the Seattle Seahawks

-Iowa cornerback Josh Jackson is widely regarded as one of the top three cornerbacks in the upcoming NFL draft.
+Josh Jackson is widely regarded as one of the top three cornerbacks in this draft.
 Whether he’s available when the Seattle Seahawks pick at 18 or whether John Schneider actually stays at 18 are anyone’s guess.
-However, with the recent departure of longtime cornerback Richard Sherman, Seattle needs a solid cornerback.
-Fortuantely, Josh Jackson fits exactly Seattle’s needs to a tee.
+It’s doubtful Schneider stays there, but for this we’re going to act like the stars align and Jackson is available and he goes to the Seahawks.

 Jackson is one of the top cornerback prospects in this year’s draft.
 He has the ability to make high impact, flashy plays.
-Jackson is very good at playing the ball and has above average awareness and recognition.
-Throughout his college career, Jackson often made solid reads to adjust to the play around him.
-He’s skilled at watching the quarterback and adjusting to what he is showing.
-Watching his film, you also find that he does an exceptional job playing near the sideline, with a large number of his highlights coming from that area of the field.
+He is very good at playing the ball and has very good awareness and recognition, often making very good reads and adjusting to the play happening around him.
+He does a very good job watching the quarterback and adjusting to what he is showing.
+Watching his film, you also find that he does a very good job playing near the sideline, with a large number of his highlights coming from that area of the field.

 He is the perfect size and shape of a Seahawks corner, at 6’ 1” and 196 pounds.
 Seattle typically only drafts corners with at least 32” arms, and Jackson is just a hair under that at 31 1/8”, but his playmaking ability should compensate for that.
 He does a very good job using his length to get hands and his body in the way of passes and breaking them up.
 He’s a very good jumper and excellent at high pointing the ball.